Public art is slowly but surely becoming part of the Downtown Tampa landscape. Here are three local artists who are making their mark.

 Upcoming Projects: In addition to preparing for a few in- and out-of-state exhibitions, Bask is currently finishing a series of massive indoor murals for Power Design Inc. He’s also working with Ducky’s again and doing some original work for their airport location inspired by the mural on Kennedy Boulevard.

-Tools of the Trade: “The tools I use to work with on any given project are unconventional to say the least.
-And, it’s only getting stranger with each passing project.
+Tools of the Trade: “The tools I use to work with on any given project are unconventional to say the least,” Bask says.
+“And it’s only getting stranger with each passing project.
 I find myself digging through construction site dumpsters for art supplies far more often than I find myself at an art supply store.”

 Learn More: baskinyourthoughtcrimes.com